moonyouj889/building_energy_consumption/README.md

 ## Introduction

-This is a data engineering project based on the Google Cloud Platform, specifically utilizing the Pub/Sub-Dataflow-BigQuery severless stream processing.
+This is a data engineering project based on the Google Cloud Platform, specifically utilizing the Pub/Sub-Dataflow-BigQuery serverless stream processing.
 The raw data was sourced from [Schneider Electric Exchange](https://shop.exchange.se.com/home), under ["Buildings energy consumption measurements"](https://shop.exchange.se.com/apps/39117/buildings-energy-consumption-measurements#!overview) There are two problems that this project aims to solve:

 1. Batch load each building's energy consumption data for data analysts or data scientists to perform analysis.
 1. Calculate the average energy consumption of each building in real time and provide the data in real time for monitoring.